Pharmaceutical benefits - Palliative care items

 Discussion paper - Use of 'off label' or drugs beyond licence in pain medicine

-Use of 'off label' or drugs beyond licence in pain medicine
+Use of 'off label' or drugs beyond licence in pain medicine (449kb pdf)

 Discusses problems relating to off-label prescribing, which include 'a relative lack of readily available information for prescribers, nurses and consumers about the unapproved use of some medications and especially the higher risk of adverse drug reactions.
 Consumers should give fully informed consent to the use of off-label or unlicensed drug use'.